Kaito-HQ/solanaPay-example/README.md

 ## Overview

-CashApp with SolanaPay and NextJS is a web-based payment app that allows users to send and receive money, invest in stocks, and buy and sell cryptocurrency.
+CashApp with SolanaPay and NextJS is a web-based payment app that allows users to send and receive money and buy and sell cryptocurrency.
 The app is built using SolanaPay, a payment gateway built on the Solana blockchain, and NextJS, a popular React-based framework for building web applications.

 ## Requirements